Fall 2023

 Attendance policy

 You are expected to attend every lecture and be on time.
 If you cannot come to class due to an emergency please let me know as soon as possible.
-Keep in mind that if you miss a class for any other reason it is your responsibility to make up the material missed and catch up with your classmates.
+If you miss a class it is your responsibility to make up the material missed and catch up with your classmates.

 Feedback

-I welcome feedback, be it positive or negative.
-You can either speak to me directly after class, send me an email, or, if you feel more comfortable, send me an anonymous note.
-Rest assured that giving feedback will not affect your grade, neither positively nor negatively, but it will help me to see my lectures from different angles and develop new ways of improving them.
+I always welcome feedback, be it positive or negative.
+If you wish, you can do this by speaking to me directly after class, sending me an email, or, if you prefer, sending me an anonymous note.
+Giving feedback will not have any effect on your grade, either positively or negatively.
+But it will help me to see my lectures from different angles and develop new ways of improving them.

 Past instances